Saturday, December 27, 2014

 Upstairs

-We continue to shore up the second floor.
+We continue with the second floor.
 With the front of the house complete, we move to the back unfinished space.
-This space also needed to have additional support.
 Joists are now sistered, and blocked inserts are done.

 We will be finishing this area with a second floor bathroom and a third bedroom.
 Here's the plan (freely drawn!):